0xYa5h/CTF-Practice-Guide/README.md

 # CTF-Practice-Guide

-This is an android application for practicing and references in field of CTF.
+This is an android application for practicing and references of CTF.